asigalov61/Google-Magenta-Piano-Transformer-Colab/README.md

 ***

+## UPDATE 09/05/2022: Google Piano Transformer Colab is officially dead and not supported by Google Colab anymore.
+The only way to use the Piano Transformer Models now is to install them locally (please see info/links to the models below).

+***

 ### You can now download both Google Piano Transformers models at the link below if you want to have a local copy/run locally (recommended).

 #### NOTE: Piano Transformer models require Python 3.7 + Tensorflow 1 (1.15) + Tensorflow Datasets 3.2.1 so you may need to downgrade/install all these if you do not use it anymore.